Suspension for academic reasons

-The Vice-Chancellor may delegate responsibility to a member of the Vice-Chancellor’s Executive and the Executive Dean may delegate responsibility to an Associate Dean or another senior member of the staff of the faculty.
+The Vice-Chancellor may delegate responsibility to a member of the Vice-Chancellor’s Executive and the Executive Dean may delegate responsibility to an Associate Dean or another senior member of the staff of the college.

 If an Executive Dean (or nominee) considers that your participation in a programme, award or module is of such a nature as to render it unlikely that you could fulfil its academic, assessment, professional or practice requirements, they may propose that you are expelled from it.
 This will only be after they have given you the opportunity to be heard and to be represented by The Students’ Union at UWE.

 They will notify you in writing of the proposal to expel, of the date and time set aside for the opportunity to be heard and will remind you of the assistance which can be provided by The Students’ Union at UWE.

 After you have been given the opportunity to be heard, if the Executive Dean (or nominee) still wishes to expel you from the programme, award or module, they will submit a request to the Student Casework Team Manager.

 - whether or not suspension pending the outcome is sought